Custom Scripts and Script Directories

 Making Scripts Feel Native

-Executable scripts can add a few Tuna headers near the top of the file to control how they appear and run.
+Executable scripts and .applescript source files can add Tuna headers near the top of the file to control how they appear and run.

 Example: